Image credit: Kate Barclay

 The purpose of the framework is to enable member countries to measure and track the range of social and economic benefits generated from their tuna resources.
 A team of researchers from the University of Technology Sydney (UTS) began the project in December 2020 and submitted the final report and draft framework in June 2021.

 Following that FFA and the Papua New Guinea (PNG) National Fisheries Authority (NFA) decided to pilot implementing the framework, by collecting data on indicators in the framework, and analysing the sustainable development benefits from tuna industries.
-The PNG pilot started in October 2022 and has continued throughout 2023.
-We are investigating factors such as job numbers, types, remuneration, human resources development, gender equity, provision of food, generation of spin-off businesses and so on.
+The PNG pilot ran in 2023, investigating factors such as job numbers, types, remuneration, human resources development, gender equity, provision of food, generation of spin-off businesses and so on.
+In 2025 the UTS team piloted the framework again, this time in the Kingdom of Tonga.

-Chief investigators: Professor Kate Barclay, Dr Nicholas McClean
+Chief investigators: Professor Kate Barclay, Dr Nicholas McClean, Dr Carla Sbrocchi

 Partner investigators: